api3dao/old-api3-docs/docs/dev/quirks.md

 ## SymLinks for README.md

 When creating a symlink for a markdown file you may need to wait for Visual Studio Code to redraw the legends correctly to the right of the filename.

+## Chrome Console Error (app.js)

+It may be time to clear Chrome's cached files during development if there is a console error referencing tha fact that `app.js` cannot be found.
+This seems very rare.